-- Chair-this will be someone who hasn't worked in a school in any paid role (a lay member) - Governor-this will be someone who has been a school governor (this will not be a governor from the school your child was excluded from). - Headteacher- again this will be someone who has had no connection with the school your child was excluded from.
+- Chair-this will be someone who hasn't worked in a maintained school or academy in any paid role (a lay member) - Governor-this will be someone who has been a maintained school or academy governor (this will not be a governor from the academy your child was excluded from). - Headteacher/Principal- again this will be someone who has had no connection with the academy your child was excluded from.